derricknguyen12/leagueoflegendsbanrates/README.md

 Since the p-value is less than the 0.05 significance level, we reject the null hypothesis.
 Thus, the missingness of banned champions depends on the league column.

+#### Ban Missingness on Result
-The second permutation test that we are performing is on bans and result, and the missingness of bans does not depend on result.
+The second permutation test that we are performing is on bans and result.

 `Null Hypothesis`: Distribution of result when bans is missing is the same as the distribution of result when bans is not missing.